tayloraburgess/markdown-preview/README.md

 # Markdown Preview

-Utility that interprets markdown (as per John Gruber's [original spec](http://daringfireball.net/projects/markdown/)) and interprets it.
+Utility that interprets markdown as per John Gruber's [original spec](http://daringfireball.net/projects/markdown/)).

 Currently only outputs an AST to the console, but support for HTML compilation & and interface to come.